ranjit485/CanIGo/README.md

 # University Student Leave Management System

 Welcome to the University Student Leave Management System!
-This system is designed to streamline the leave management process for both students and teachers within the university.
+This system is designed to streamline the leave management process for both students within the university.
 It also includes features such as SMS alerts and a complaint system for efficient communication between students and teachers.

 ## Features